PowerShell/PowerShell/docs/host-powershell/README.md

 # Host PowerShell Core in .NET Core Applications

+## PowerShell Core v6.0.1 and Later

+The runtime assemblies for Windows, Linux and OSX are now published in NuGet package version 6.0.1.1 and above.

+Please see the [.NET Core Sample Application](#net-core-sample-application) section for an example that uses PowerShell Core `6.0.1.1` NuGet packages.

 ## PowerShell Core v6.0.0-beta.3 and Later

 PowerShell Core is refactored in v6.0.0-beta.3 to remove the dependency on a customized `AssemblyLoadContext`.